 “The program has been truly a gift from god.
 Lessons, education, values, direction, and guidance.
 Learning how to live sober in the solution.
 I’m’ grateful my journey lead me here with all the positive people I have met and all the lessons that I have appreciated.
 God speed friends.
 All my love.

 “The program is truly a blessing that will absolutely change your life for the better.
 A life free from the agony of the disease of addiction, to a life filled with relief, serenity, and prosperity of clean living.
 Good wishes to all, wishing you a successful journey.
 Love,”

 A Success Story

 E. maintains telephone contact with Beginning Step staff and has asked on occasion for support during difficult periods of time.
-They have worked hard to establish a new life for them self and is working with Services for the psychiatric services needed.
+They have worked hard to establish a new life for themselves and are working with Services for the psychiatric services needed.
 Attending their co-occurring program three days a week and is working with a case manager to obtain subsidized housing.
-They currently receives only SSI income and food stamps, and is consistent on his financial obligations.
+They currently receive only SSI income and food stamps and are consistent with their financial obligations.

 E. is a writer of science fiction and hopes to have some of their stories published.
 They plan to work with their counselor to eventually return to school to improve their writing skills.

 In April E. will have eleven years of sobriety and we are proud to identify him as one of our success stories.